OpenSlides/openslides-backend/docs/actions/meeting.clone.md

 ## Permission

-If a meeting from a different committee is being cloned and said meeting isn't a template, the request user needs the OML `organization.can_manage`
+It is not allowed to clone a meeting from a different committee and said meeting isn't a template.

 Otherwise the request user only needs the CML `can_manage` in the target committee (where the meeting is created).

-If the organization setting `require_duplicate_from` is set, a committee manager can only clone template meetings.